 New developments in the north and north-west of Cambridge will increase travel demand along Huntingdon Road, increasing congestion.
 We need good cycleways around this area, if we are to keep Cambridge moving as our population increases.

-What will be built
+What has been built

 Please see the construction drawings (PDF) below for more details.